rupor-github/ssh-agent-wsl/README.md

       to define a shell type manually.

 3. Restart your shell or type (when using bash) `. ~/.bashrc`.
-Typing `ssh-add -l` should now list the keys you have registered in Windows ssh-agent.
+Typing `ssh-add -l` should now list the keys you have registered in Windows `ssh-agent`.

-You may even replace your WSL copy of ssh-agent with ssh-agent-wsl (renaming or linking it) to avoid modifying your scripts.
+You may even replace your WSL copy of `ssh-agent` with `ssh-agent-wsl` (renaming or linking it) to avoid modifying your scripts.
 I am using excellent [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and have slightly modified version of `ssh-agent` plugin for this purpose:
 ```
 function _start_agent() {